Itemized vs Lump Sum Estimates: Which Wins More Work

 Clients do not want to see every nail and screw.
 And they do not want a mystery number with no explanation.
 What they want is to feel confident that you understood the job, that the price is fair, and that there will not be surprises at the end.
 A sectioned estimate gives them all three without exposing the details that invite second-guessing.

 The debate between itemized and lump sum is a false choice.
 The answer is sections: enough transparency to build trust, enough structure to protect your margins, and enough detail to prevent disputes when the scope inevitably changes.
+Our estimate docs walk through how Jobkore users build sectioned estimates by default in under a few minutes.

 Frequently Asked Questions